Milan-Ecsedi/Graduation_project_backend/README.md

 # Documentation

-you can find the documentation on http://localhost:3000/doc (default url address, if the .env DB_HOST and PORT hasnt been changed)
-Written in hungarian
+you can find the documentation on /doc endpoint Written in hungarian

 # Nest things